Skokie Park District Green Initiatives

 • Three community gardens have been planted at Winnebago (Ho-Chunk) Park, the Skokie Heritage Museum and the Park Services Center.
 Park patrons are welcome to pick produce for their own use and the park services staff picks any remaining ripe produce weekly for donation to the Niles Township food pantry.

-• Food composting stations have been added, through cooperation with the Village of Skokie, to Central Park, Hamlin Park, Devonshire Park, Oakton Park and at the Weber Leisure Center.
+• Food composting stations have been added, through cooperation with the Village of Skokie, to Central Park, Devonshire Park, Hamlin Park, Navajo (Diné) Park, Oakton Park, Schack Park, Timber Ridge Park and at the Weber Leisure Center.

 • LED Lighting conversions have been completed at: all 10 of the Skokie Park District’s parking lots; all interior and exterior fixtures at Laramie Park sports courts; the Terminal Park softball/baseball field; all exterior fixtures at Skokie Sports Park including mini golf, the batting cages and the driving range and its structure; the sports lighting for Oakton Park and the eight tennis courts at the Skokie Park Tennis Center.
 The sports field lighting at Laramie and Terminal Parks is complete.